-For example, hot food, using the microwave, UV sunlight, and scratches in the material, just to name a few.
+For example, hot food, using the microwave, UV sunlight, and scratches in the material, to name a few.

-If You Have to Use Plastic, Keep This in Mind
+Side note: If You Have to Use Plastic, Keep This in Mind

 Flip the product over and look at the number inside of the triangle.

 - Avoid plastic #3 (PCS), #6 (Polystyrene), and #7 (Miscellaneous).

 - Choose PVC-free plastics #2, #4, #5.
-See our post on plastic recycling numbers for more.

-- Do not heat in the microwave (“microwave-safe” only means that the plastic won’t melt, not that it’s safe).
+- Do not heat in the microwave (“microwave-safe” only means the plastic won’t melt, not that it’s safe).

 Kid-Safe Dinnerware Materials

 We need non-toxic dinnerware and, in particular, kid-safe dinnerware to fit specific criteria.

 The top three factors: Durability, plastic-free, and no nasty chemical leaching.